Emails or Certificates Not Sending

 If none of these simple reasons applies, consider these less frequent but still common issues and resolutions:

-- You have exceeded a daily quota.
+You have exceeded a daily quota.
 In this case you should have received an email about this beforehand.
-Your quotas are set by Google, and will reset after approximately after 24 hours.
+Your quotas will reset after approximately after 24 hours.
 Read this article for more on daily quotas.

-- If you have a large number of exam-takers responding all at once (i.e. a class of hundreds of students all submitting the Google Form/Quiz within a few minutes of one another), it's possible Certify'em could be overwhelmed and thus fail to process some of the responses.
-If this happens, you can reprocess these affected responses later via the Resend Certificates feature.
+If you have a large number of exam-takers responding all at once (i.e. a class of hundreds of students all submitting the Google Form/Quiz within a few minutes of one another), it's possible Certify'em could be overwhelmed and thus fail to process some of the responses.
+If this happens, you can reprocess these affected responses later via the Issue Certificates Manually feature.

 If none of these common issues seem to be the cause, you should also check:

-- Is the Certificate Records sheet shared with the same account that was last used to turn ON certification in your Form/Quiz?
-It's possible for these to get out of sync if you're using multiple Google accounts (i.e. work/school & personal) and have turned certification OFF and ON again.
+Is the Certificate Records sheet shared with the same account that was last used to turn ON Automatic Certification in your Form/Quiz?
+It's possible for these to get out of sync if you're using multiple Google accounts (i.e. work/school & personal) and have turned Automatic Certification OFF and ON again.
 The result may be that certificates get emailed out, but are unable to be recorded in the Records sheet.

 If you have checked all of the issues above, you can also: